 I became interested in genealogy when the author, Alex Hailey published his book titled “Roots.”
 That was in 1976 and I have been pursuing the hobby in an ebb and flow pattern ever since.
-I often take a break from the pursuit, but it is never long before my interest peaks and I’m back in the libraries and archives.
-I am currently working on a family history book about my Great Grandparents who emigrated from Ohio to Kansas in 1878 and then moved on to New Mexico ten years later.
+I often take a break from my research, but it is never long before my interest again peaks, and I’m back in the libraries and archives.
+I have recently published my first family history book titled “The Alonzo and Louisa Bell Story,” which is about the lives of my Great Great Grandparents - my families pioneers.

-I enjoy working with our WHAG’s leadership team and proud of this website, developed by myself and our website development team.
-I’m looking forward to doing what I can to help our genealogy society be all that it can be.
+I enjoy working with the leadership team and I’m looking forward to doing what I can to help our genealogy society succeed.